vsbuffalo/bds-files/chapter-11-alignment/celegans-reads/README.md

 understanding and testing the limitations of aligners and SNP callers.
 I encourage readers to try read simulation in your own organsims and projects.

-See `Makefile` for a full workflow for how the BAM file `celegans.sam`.
+See `Makefile` for a full workflow for how the BAM file `celegans.sam` (which is in the directory above this to make it easier to find).

 ## Shuffled BAMs